maptracker/datasciencecoursera/GotchasInR.md

 * R makes a brave attempt at
   [Object Oriented Programming](./Rnotes.md#oop).
 It is a powerful feature but different from OOP in other languages.
+* GitHub Markdown is very touchy.
+Putting code blocks in lists can cause disruption of all following markdown syntax if the [rules](./Rnotes.md#markdown) are not carefully followed.